 Ph.D.
 Mathematics Education

 Kent State offers a Doctor of Philosophy (Ph.D.) in Curriculum and Instruction with a concentration in Mathematics Education.
 The Mathematics Education doctoral program is a research intensive program that prepares students for research and teaching as applied to various educational contexts.

 Below is a listing of required mathematics education courses.
 This listing is only one portion of the requirements necessary to earn a doctoral degree in Curriculum & Instruction: Mathematics Education.
-For a general listing of course requirements, please download a copy of the prospectus form (PDF).
+For a general listing of course requirements, please download the C&I Ph.D.: Mathematics prospectus (PDF).
 For up-to-date information on current course offerings, please consult your advisor.

 Mathematics Education Courses (Required):